 - Could be spontaneously expelled out of the uterus

 What precautions should be taken?

-- Prior to insertion, physical examination should be done which includes a pelvic examination, cervical smear, and if possible, appropriate tests for sexually transmitted diseases.
+- Prior to insertion, physical examination should be done which including a pelvic examination, cervical smear, and if possible, appropriate tests for diagnosing sexually transmitted diseases.

 - After insertion |IUCD users should be re-examined shortly after the first period and after immediate post-abortion or post-partum insertion monthly during the first three months.
 Thereafter, appropriate examination should be carried out at regular intervals i.e every six months.